As it says in the manual ...... time for a bench project.

 The trailing edge is clamped down into the aluminum angle, I use a level between the clamps and the timber to ensure it is evenly flat along its edge.

-Small blocks are screwed around the circumference of the rudder to hold in place.
+Small blocks are screwed around the circumference of the rudder to hold it in place.

 Using ply strips the base and forward part of the rudder are screwed down flat on the bench.